Jinksi/netlify-build-github-actions/README.md

-# Trigger Netlify build using Github Actions Schedule Event
+### ⏰ Trigger Netlify builds on a schedule using Github Actions

 1. Add a [Build hook](https://www.netlify.com/docs/webhooks/#incoming-webhooks) to your site using the [Netlify Dashboard](https://app.netlify.com/)